Ensuring human rights-compliant asylum procedures

 are members or partners of the Council of Europe.

-15. With a view to ensuring coherence in the concrete materialisation
+15. With a view to ensuring coherence in the practical implementation

-of effective human rights safeguards forming guidance for the approach
+of effective human rights safeguards to guide the approach of member

 States, the Assembly: